 Most LED lights also have modestly higher efficacy than compact fluorescent lamps (CFLs).
 The recessed LED lights we installed have an efficacy of 66 lumens per watt, which is not too different from that of CFLs, but LEDs are much more directional than CFLs, so they work better in recessed cans in delivering usable light to where you need it.

 Very significantly, LEDs are also better for the environment and human health than fluorescent lamps.
 With fluorescent lamps (both linear and compact), an arc of electricity passes through mercury vapor, which produces ultraviolet (UV) light; that UV is then turned into white light using a phosphor coating on the inside of the fluorescent tube.

 Any time a fluorescent lamp breaks a small amount of elemental mercury escapes into the building; the mercury also gets into the waste stream when the lamps are properly recycled.
-While the elemental form of mercury is far less dangerous than compounds in which the mercury is bonded to carbon-based organic compounds, there is still risk.

 Mercury is also needed in the metal halide and high-pressure sodium lamps that are common along highways.

 The other advantage of LED lights is the expected life -- typically 25,000 to 50,000 hours, which is far longer than the 1,000 to 3,000-hour life of incandescent light bulbs and somewhat longer than most CFLs and linear fluorescents (10,000 hours for the former, 15,000 hours for the latter).
 I won’t quite believe the long-life claims for a few years, though.
 I’ve installed a number of early LED lights (from other manufacturers) that had premature failures after less than a year.